 25. Given the importance of adaptation for SIDS, the Fund still shows an overall lack of private sector adaptation projects in the GCF portfolio in SIDS.
 Just one PSF adaptation project has been approved in SIDS (FP097).
-The development of private sector adaptation projects in SIDS encounters many of the challenges listed in Table VII-1, as well as general barriers to designing and funding such projects, as identified in previous IEU evaluations.
-109 These include the paucity of robust and well-defined business models or products to promote adaptation, and the long-term nature, with delayed return on investment and a focus on public goods.
-Missing data - a particular challenge in SIDS - are another barrier that prevents efficient market-risk models for private sector investments.
-The forthcoming adaptation evaluation will also address some of these issues with respect to the private sector in adaptation at the GCF portfolio level.
+The development of private sector adaptation projects in SIDS encounters many of the challenges listed in Table VII-1, as well as general barriers to designing and

 26. Despite the limited PSF portfolio, the evaluation team identified sizeable engagement of the private sector in SIDS through the DMA portfolio that could contribute to improving the resilience of local private sector actors in these countries.
-This support may also be consistent with the lessons of other development institutions working in SIDS, which show that SIDS' small size means that the "boundaries between the public and private sectors are unusually porous, and support for private sector development invariably requires close coordination with the government."
-IEU DataLab analysis of funding proposals showed that over half of DMA projects plan to engage with the local or subregional private sector (Figure VII-3).
-Specifically, half of the public sector adaptation projects in SIDS plan to engage local or subregional enterprises, and over one quarter plan to engage local or subregional financial institutions.
-A substantial portion of funding proposals also plan to engage state-owned enterprises or quasi-governmental entities, which often provide services in SIDS that would normally be provided by the private sector in non-SIDS.
+This support may also be consistent with the lessons of other development institutions working in SIDS, which show that SIDS' small size means that the "boundaries between the public and private sectors are unusually porous, and support for private sector development invariably requires close coordination with the government."110 IEU DataLab analysis of funding proposals showed that over half of DMA projects plan to engage with the local or subregional private sector (Figure VII-3).
+Specifically, half of the public sector adaptation projects in SIDS plan to engage local or subregional enterprises,111 and over one quarter plan to engage local or subregional financial institutions.112 A substantial portion of funding proposals also plan to engage state-owned enterprises or quasi-governmental entities, which often provide services in SIDS that would normally be provided by the private sector in non-SIDS.